 Additions and Substitutions

-- You can mellow the sharpness of raw onions by blanching them briefly in boiling water before adding them to the glass jar for pickling.
+- Tame the onions.
+Mellow the sharpness of raw yellow onions by blanching them briefly in boiling water before adding them to the glass jar for pickling.

-- Include more whole spices like red pepper flakes, mustard seeds, and bay leaves.
+- Spice things up.
+Include more whole spices like red pepper flakes, mustard seeds, and bay leaves.

-- Try pickling red onions, white onions, or pearl onions instead.
+- Experiment with onions.
+Try pickling red onions, white onions, or pearl onions instead.

 How to Pickle Yellow Onions